Home Composites Fibre Reinforcements

 Composites get their strength from the type, amount, and arrangement of the fibre reinforcement.
 While over 90% of the reinforcements in use are glass fibres, other reinforcements have established a critical niche.

-Arrangement of the glass fibres, or how the individual strands are positioned, determines both direction and level of strength achieved in a moulded FRP/Composite.
-The three basic arrangements of glass fibre reinforcement are unidirectional, bidirectional and multidirectional.
+Arrangement of the glass fibres, or how the individual strands are positioned, determines both direction and level of strength achieved in a moulded FRP composite.
+The three basic arrangements are:

-Unidirectional arrangements provide the greatest strength in the direction of the fibres.
-Unidirectional fibres can be continuous or intermittent, depending on specific needs determined by part shape and process used.
-This arrangement permits very high reinforcement loading for maximum strengths.
+Provides the greatest strength in the direction of the fibres.
+Can be continuous or intermittent, permitting very high reinforcement loading for maximum strength.

-The fibres in a bidirectional arrangement are in two directions – usually at 90 degrees to each other, thus providing the highest strength in those directions.
-The same number of fibres need not necessarily be used in both directions.
-High fibre loading can be obtained in woven bidirectional reinforcements.
+Fibres in two directions, usually at 90° to each other, providing highest strength in those directions.
+High fibre loading achievable with woven reinforcements.

 Continuous Strand Roving